 - The other driver did not fulfill this duty

-- The plaintiff’s injuries were directly caused by the driver’s negligence
+- The plaintiff’s injuries were caused by the driver’s negligence

-- The victim suffered losses from injuries sustained
+- The victim suffered losses because of the injuries suffered

 Enacted in 1967, the helmet law for motorcyclists in Massachusetts is one of the strictest in the country.
 According to this law, any person who operates a motorcycle or is a passenger on one must wear protective head gear that conforms to the minimum safety requirements established by the state.